DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-03-18-reconnaissance-red-teaming.md

 <strong>[Search Open Technical Databases](https://attack.mitre.org/techniques/T1596/)</strong>
 * Adversaries search freely available **technical databases** for information about victims that can be used during targeting
-* Information about victims may be available in **online databases** and **repositories**, such as registrations of domains/certificates as well as public collections of network data/artifacts gathered from traffic and/or scans.
+* Information about victims available in **online databases** and **repositories**, such as registrations of domains/certificates as well as public collections of network data/artifacts gathered from traffic and/or scans.

 [WHOIS](https://attack.mitre.org/techniques/T1596/002/)
-* Adversaries may search public **WHOIS data** for information about victims that can be used during targeting
+* Adversaries search public **WHOIS data** for information about victims that can be used during targeting
 * WHOIS data is stored by **regional Internet registries (RIR)** responsible for allocating and assigning Internet resources such as domain names
 Anyone can query WHOIS servers for information about a **registered domain**, such as assigned **IP blocks, contact information, and DNS nameservers**.